wolfiesites/yaml-to-wordpress/readme.md

 # yaml to wordpress
-Manage your whole wordpress using single or multiple yaml files.<br>
+Manage your whole wordpress using single or multiple yaml files.
+You can:<br>
+* make settings pages
+* regsiter custom post types
+* register custom taxonomies
+* add metaboxes for: post_meta, user_meta, term_meta, comment_meta

 ## How to install?
 ### via composer package